 Get Involved in National Teen Driver Safety Week

-Posted on behalf of The Bell Law Firm, PLLC on Oct 22, 2015 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Oct 22, 2015 in Car Accidents

 Designated by the National Highway Traffic Safety Administration (NHTSA) to bring awareness of safe driving habits to teen drivers, National Teen Driver Safety week is this week, October 18—24, as the NHTSA chose the third week of October to celebrate this valuable cause.